Eduardoreisboattini/GitHub_PROJECT/#00 05.Understanding of Memory Management/README.md

-# Understanding Memory Management in Programming
+o# Understanding Memory Management in Programming

 Welcome to the comprehensive guide on memory management in programming.
 In this tutorial, we will cover the fundamentals of how memory works in your chosen programming language and how to manage resources effectively to avoid memory leaks or performance issues.